reown-com/a2/README.md

   data through `Serialize`, allowing use of structs or dynamic hashmaps.
 * Supports `.p12` certificate databases to connect using a custom certificate.
 * Supports `.p8` private keys to connect using authentication tokens.
-* If using authentication tokens, handles signature renewing and caching for maximum performance.
+* If using authentication tokens, handles signature renewing for Apple's guidelines and caching for maximum performance.

 ## Usage